Perl-Apollo/Corinna/templates/rfc/attributes.md

           :predicate(is_registered);  # ->is_registered
 ```

-### `:handles(%@*)`
+### `:handles(...)`

 This attribute is used to delegate methods to the object contained in this
 field.
-You may pass it either a list of identifiers and identifier:identifier
+You may pass it either a list of IDENTIFIERs and/or
-mappings, or the special `*` token.
+IDENTIFIER:IDENTIFIER mappings.

 #### List of Identifiers and Identifier:Identifier Mappings

-A list of identifiers says "these methods will be handled by this object".
+A list of identifiers says "these methods will be handled by this object."

 ```perl
 use DateTime;